inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 When we test only what we expect to work, **we miss the opportunity to uncover corner cases** or conflicting behaviors that can cause failures.
 Breaking free from confirmation bias means **deliberately seeking out tests that challenge assumptions, which is the only way to build robust software.**

-## Next time, check that the couch doesn't stink
+## It is in our nature to assume the best

 My guess is that the thing driving us towards writing confirmatory tests is the natural world.
 We make this same mistake in practically everything we do.